 "Sure, we'll discuss it, assess it, but he's here now more for support, making me feel comfortable, giving me right advice, pre-match, post-match, discussing it with Severin [Luthi] my coach."

-Perhaps of equal significance are the four-time Australian Open champion's now healthy back, which hampered him in a disappointing 2013, and a new racquet with a 98-square-inch head - as opposed to the 90-inch frame he used beforehand.t year is pretty rlevant because it's on the same court and it will be under the same conditions," he said.
-"But in an individual sport, any day is a new day.
-Anything can happen.
+Perhaps of equal significance are the four-time Australian Open champion's now healthy back, which hampered him in a disappointing 2013, and a new racquet with a 98-square-inch head - as opposed to the 90-inch frame he used beforehand.

 "You play 10% below your best and you can be off the court quickly.
 So whether my tactics are great or not, I need to play a great match.